Factors associated with trachoma in persistently endemic setting in Southern Ethiopia: a community-based cross-sectional study

 Water and sanitation-related characteristics

 Access to water: accordingly, 946 (62.2%) of the households were using surface water (e.g. river, dam, lake, pond, stream, canal) in the dry season.
-Six hundred sixty-seven (88.2%) of the respondents fetch surface water in Nyangatom compared to 279 (36.4%) of the respondents in Uba Debretsehay (Table 2).
+Six hundred and sixty-seven (88.2%) of the respondents fetch surface water in Nyangatom compared to 279 (36.4%) of the respondents in Uba Debretsehay (Table 2).
 On average, households had to travel a round trip of about 52.3 (±92) minutes to fetch drinking water during the dry season.
 A district-desegregated analysis indicated that access to drinking water is challenging among the pastoralist communities of Nyangatom compared to Uba Debretsehay.
 Accordingly, the mean distance (±SD) traveled was 20.5 (±53) minutes in Uba Debretsehay compared to 85.9% (±92.1) in Nyangatom districts (Table 2).

 During the dry season, access to face washing water gets further challenging.
 As indicated in the following table, 984 (64.7%) of the respondents collect face-washing water from surface water sources.
 As indicated above the respondents pointed out that it takes over 25 minutes to access water for washing purpose with a standard deviation of 55 minutes.
 This is a significant time-intensive household chore (Table 2).